 About the Technology Strategy Board

 The Technology Strategy Board is a business-led government body which works to create economic growth by ensuring that the UK is a global leader in innovation.
 Sponsored by the Department for Business, Innovation and Skills (BIS), the Technology Strategy Board brings together business, research and the public sector, supporting and accelerating the development of innovative products and services to meet market needs, tackle major societal challenges and help build the future economy.
-For more information please visit: Technology Strategy Board.
+For more information please visit: Innovate UK.

 The vision of the Technology Strategy Board is for the UK to be a global leader in innovation and a magnet for innovative businesses, where technology is applied rapidly, effectively and sustainably to create wealth and enhance quality of life.
 Our approach to accelerating the pace of innovation in the UK is captured in our strategy document, Concept to Commercialisation, published in May 2011.
 This builds on our first strategy, developed in 2008, and sets out new directions, taking into account the challenges and exciting opportunities that lie ahead.
 To see the new strategy please visit our website.

 The Technology Strategy Board's '_connect' platform provides an effective and powerful way to collaborate online, network and share knowledge with other innovators.
 It provides a place to work together securely and share information & knowledge.
 Users can utilise the online tools to work collaboratively, discuss ideas and find events.
 The networks offer up-to-the minute news on funding, events, articles and publications, plus information about all 15 Knowledge Transfer Networks.
 Through the networks, users can find potential business partners, entrepreneurs, collaborators, other innovators, researchers and academics.

 The Technology Strategy Board is to provide funding up to £8M for this competition, Defra £5.5M, BBSRC £1M and the Scottish Government £0.5M.